 Katharina Raatz has been a portfolio manager at Berenberg since October 2017.
 She began her investment career as portfolio manager in DWS’ European Small Cap Team in 2013, where she was responsible for managing various European Small and Mid Cap retail funds and institutional mandates as well as for the single stock selection of French/ Italian small caps for DWS’ global equities platform.
 Moreover, she was responsible for managing professional international clients and deputy portfolio manager of DWS’ biggest Mid Cap retail fund.
 Katharina Raatz holds a Master of Science and a Bachelor of Science degree from the University of Mannheim and has been a CFA Charterholder since 2017.

 Fabian Weinstock has been a small/micro cap portfolio manager at Berenberg since August 2021.
-Prior to this, he completed the Berenberg International Graduate Program with assignments in Equity Research, Equity Sales and Asset Management and worked for two years as an Equity Research Analyst at Berenberg Investment Bank.
-He started his career in M&A, investment banking and private equity.
-Fabian Weinstock is a CISI Level III candidate and holds a BSc in Business and Finance from the University of Münster, and an MSc in Investment and Finance from the University of London.
+He started his professional career in the Berenberg International Graduate Program with assignments in Equity Sales, Equity Research and Asset Management.
+Subsequently, he worked for close to two years as an Equity Research Analyst at the Berenberg Investment Bank in London.
+Fabian Weinstock holds a CISI Level 3 Certificate in Securities, a BSc in Business and Finance from the University of Münster, and an MSc in Investment and Finance from the University of London.

 Johann Abrahams has been a small/micro cap portfolio manager at Berenberg since January 2020.
 Prior to this, he completed the Berenberg International Graduate Program with assignments in sell-side equity research, equity sales, ECM, syndicate, as well as quantitative and discretionary asset management.
 Johann Abrahams is a CFA Level III candidate and holds a BSc in Economics from the University of Mannheim and a MSc in Finance and Economics from the London School of Economics.